rimutaka/posts/cloudfront-analytics/readme.md

 ## CloudFront Logging

 The logs were written into a separate S3 bucket in [W3C format](https://www.w3.org/TR/WD-logfile.html).
-There were standard W3C fields like `date`, `time`, `sc-bytes`, `c-ip` and `cs(Referer)` as well as AWS specific fields like `x-edge-location` or `x-edge-result-type`.
-For example, the 3rd column is an extended field with the name of the AWS edge location the content was served from.
-It's kind of cool, but it doesn't tell us much about our visitors.
+There were standard W3C fields like `date`, `time`, `sc-bytes`, `c-ip` and `cs(Referer)` as well as AWS-specific fields like `x-edge-location` or `x-edge-result-type`.
+For example, the 3rd column in the snippet below is an extended field with a name of the AWS edge location the content was served from.
+It's kind of cool to know, but it doesn't tell us much about our visitors.

 ```
 #Version: 1.0